 Neartown employs a person-centered and holistic approach to treatment.
 Each individual receives a tailored plan that includes therapy, peer support, and a 12-step recovery model.
 Licensed counselors and staff work collaboratively to address mental, physical, and spiritual health, helping clients build new habits and find a life filled with purpose.

 The facility offers a comfortable and peaceful environment.
-Residents have access to shared or private rooms with full bathrooms.
+Residents share bathrooms and bedrooms, which sleep 2-6 people.
 Meals are provided daily, prepared by a Hospitality Services Coordinator in collaboration with a dietitian.
 Amenities include a gym with basketball and weights, ping-pong, billiards, and a stocked pond for fishing, all designed to support a safe and supportive recovery journey.

 A combination of scientifically rooted therapies and treatments make up evidence-based care, defined by their measured and proven results.